 Paintings of Sri Lanka

-Oldest paintings of the island are dating back to Pre-Christina era.
-They were drawn by the people, who lived during the early Stone Age on the island.
-Those paintings are and symbols found old granite caves in the central part of Sri Lanka.
-Tantirimale, Madagala, Kadurupoluna and Mahalena are some of the places where such painting to be found.
+Oldest paintings of the island are dating back to Pre-Christina era, they were drawn by the people, who lived during the early Stone Age on the island.
+Those paintings and are to be symbols have been discovered in old granite caves in the central part of Sri Lanka.
+Tantirimale, Madagala, Kadurupoluna and Mahalena are some of the places, where such painting have been discovered.
 The themes of those paintings are the plants and trees, flowers and animals, and they are coloured with red.
 Paintings are drawn on to the surface of the granite caves without any sort of plaster.

 Granite caves throughout the island were often inhabited by the monks and hermits in the early days of ancient Sri Lanka.
 Some of those caves used by the monks are also shown some paintings from the early days of Sri Lanka.
 It is a common belief that those paintings were not done by the monks owing to the teaching of Buddha, but they carried out by painters under the supervision of the rulers such as kings and queens.

-The frescoes of Sigiriya are considered to be masterpieces of art in the island which are drawn in 5th century A.D by an unknown artist.
-Even the contemporary artists are discussing and researching the damsels of the Sigiriya frescoes.
+The frescoes of Sigiriya (a part of most Sri Lanka tour packages) are considered to be masterpieces of art on the island which are drawn in 5th century A.D by an unknown artist.
+Even contemporary artists are discussing and researching the damsels of the Sigiriya frescoes.
 The paintings of Dambulla cave temple are considered under the best temple paintings of all time in the country.
 Some of the paintings in the cave are dating back to the 12th century or reign of King Nissankamalla.
 The paintings of 3rd cave originated in the Kandyan period, during the reign of Kirti Sri Rajasinghe.

 Breathtaking paintings of Kelaniya, Sri Lanka